RCIC-UCI-Public/website-rcic/docs/source/slurm/slurm.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 | All computational processes on the cluster must be submitted as Slurm jobs.
+| **Charging jobs to an account is new for the UCI community**.
-| There are two types of jobs: free and allocated.
+| There are two types of jobs:

+  :bluelight:`allocated`
+    jobs are charged to an account.
+A large fraction of users will run allocated jobs and never see the limits of their accounts.
+  :bluelight:`free`
+    jobs are not charged to an account.
+Users who are running a very large number of free jobs are likely to have some of their jobs preempted (killed).

 .. centered:: Slurm jobs properties